heavyimage/resume.heavyimage.com/markdown/resume.md

 2019-present
 :	**Pipeline Consultant**, (Global)

 Leveraging my 10 years of Visual Effects (VFX) industry experience I now consult for various studios to assist them with their pipeline / technical needs.
+Most recently this has involved Flame and Windows pipeline integration.

 2014-2019
 :	**Senior Pipeline Technical Director**, Framestore (New York, London)